Jeremiah 14 13

 Jeremiah 14 13 Context

-Jeremiah 14 13 Word Analysis
+Jeremiah 14 13 Word analysis

-• And I said, Ah, Lord GOD!
+• Then said I, Ah, Lord GOD!

-• say unto them,
+• behold, the prophets say unto them,

 • Ye shall not see the sword,

-• neither shall ye have famine:
+• neither shall ye have famine;

-Jeremiah 14 13 Bonus Section
+Jeremiah 14 13 Bonus section

 Jeremiah 14 13 Commentary